nicholamerkel/albert-for-party-affiliation/README.md

 #### Combining Tweet into Comprehensive Dataset for Fine-Tuning
+*First, as mentioned earlier, manually groom each xlsx file, keeping only the tweets that reflect given party affiliation.
+I chose to keep first 100 party-relevant tweets for each xlsx file/chosen twitter account*<br>
 As noted, `twitter-scraper`'s `get_tweets()` implements the functionality for scraping tweets from one twitter profile.
 As we will see below, fine-tuning requires one .tsv file with full fine-tuning corpus.<br>
-**First, as mentioned earlier, manually groom each xlsx file containing tweets from individual twitter accounts, keeping only the tweets that reflect given party affiliation.
-I chose to keep first 100 party-relevant tweets for each chosen twitter account**
 To do so:
 1. Manually gather tweets from each file in `twitter_scraper\scrubbed_tweets` and copy into one .xlsx file
 2. Use online converter to convert the resulting file of above .xlsx file to .tsv